Species Specifics: Wild parsnip

 HOW TO TREAT IT

 Wild parsnip is toxic through all plant growth stages, when eaten fresh or dried in hay.
 High amounts of furanocoumarins found in the plant’s sap can cause severe sunburn and blistering after contact or ingestion in cattle.
 If infestations occur in pastures, controlling wild parsnip during early stages is critical to keeping cattle healthy.
 Never remove wild parsnip by hand to avoid burning and blistering.
-Apply 12 to 16 fluid ounces of DuraCor® herbicide per acre.
-16 fluid ounces is the standard recommendation to control most weeds.
+Apply 16 to 20 fluid ounces of DuraCor® herbicide per acre or 24 fluid ounces of NovaGraz™ herbicide plus 1% MSO v/v per acre.
 Apply to vegetative stage prior to bloom.
-Use a higher rate when weeds are more mature.
+Use higher rate when weeds are larger.

 Stay Connected With Us